jnlt3/blackmarlin/README.md

 Make sure to compile the chess engine with `cargo build --release --features standard` or run it with `cargo run --release --features standard` in order to get the maximum strength out of the engine.

 In order to access experimental features that aren't yet used, use `experimental` instead of `standard` when building.

+Blackmarlin doesn't come with a built-in GUI.
+The recommended way of playing against the engine is to compile it locally and use it along with a Chess GUI that supports the Xboard protocol.